October is ADHD Awareness Month.

 ADHD impacts the executive functioning area of the brain, which is located in the prefrontal cortex and is the last area of the brain to develop (for neurotypical brains, adult maturation of the prefrontal cortex occurs between the ages of 25-30).
 Executive functioning skills include attention, focus, organization, planning, mental flexibility, emotion regulation, and impulse control.

-ADHD doesn’t go away and 9% of the population (CDC reports) have been diagnosed with ADHD, many more continue to struggle and face the stigma of ADHD when help is available.
+ADHD doesn’t go away and 9% of the population (CDC reports) have been diagnosed with ADHD.
+Many more continue to struggle and face the stigma of ADHD when help is available.
+Life doesn't have to be hard.

 ADHD is life-long.
 Once an ADHD brain, always an ADHD brain.